doc1oo/LovelyComposerDocs/index_en.rst

 * Gagaku scale
 * Whole tone (whole tone interval / skip one note)
 * Chord (only the pitch used in the chord can be used)
-* Magical Scale 1 (Excludes chords and dissonant sounds.
-Aboid rock.)
+* Magical Scale 1 (Excludes dissonant sounds of selected chords)

 You can move the key up and down with the **"+"** and **"-"** buttons.

   The two scales below are special scales that change depending on the chord entered in the chord part.
 If you select these, the key cannot be changed.

 The scale function is disabled while you hold down the Ctrl key.
 This is useful when you want to temporarily input an unscaled pitch.

 ツールリスト